DCMLab/corelli/README.md

 Whenever pitches, bass figures or their placement were obviously wrong they have been corrected based on the Rome princeps editions.

+## Caveats

+### Wrong positions

+Two files have different time signatures in the upper and lower staff pairs which leads to wrong positions:

+* `op03n10d` has 12/8 vs. 2/2
+* `op04n06g` has 12/8 vs. 4/4

+Since the parser deals only with one time signature per measure, and since positions are computed additively, the positions are currently incorrect for

+* all events in these two pieces which
+* occur in staff 3 or 4
+* after beat 1.

+As a remedy, staves 1 and 2 could be re-written in simple meters (2/2 or 4/4) sporting triplets.
+For now, users could multiply `mc_onset` values for staves 3 and 4 by 1.5 as a remedy.
+The quarterbeats would then need to be re-computed by adding the stretched onset values to the MC's quarterbeat.

+### `warnings.log`

+As long as this file exists, the `ms3 review` command has detected

+* incongruent phrase beginnings `{` and endings `}`, and/or
+* harmony labels where over 60 % of the note heads in the segment are out-of-label, and/or
+* other warnings have come up.

+Pull requests addressing any of these warnings would be highly appreciated.

+### Instruments

+The information on the four parts in the MuseScore files has not been curated.
+That concerns the staff names, brackets, behaviour of barlines, and instruments.
+If someone could send us a good configuration that looks and sounds decent, we would be glad to automatically apply it to the entire dataset.

 ## License

 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License